tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_pixels_and_graphics.md

 <sup markdown="1">If you are a math/ML/CV/other nerd -- you may point out that that kernel has not been flipped, so this is, in fact, a *cross-correlation* and not a convolution.
 You are correct.
 However, we will be using symmetrical kernels, so correlation and convolution coincide.</sup>

 The numbers *1*--*9* are simply variables.
-With the theory out the way, it's time to program your own image kernels so that you can experiment with different combinations of weightings.
+With the theory out of the way, it's time to program your own image kernels so that you can experiment with different combinations of weightings.

 ### Roll Your Own Image Kernel